YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    GDE> rename -segment stable table

-This command renames segment stable to table and shifts any region mapped to stable so it is mapped to table.
+This command renames segment "stable" to "table" and shifts any region mapped to "stable" so it is mapped to "table".

 +++++
 SETGD
 +++++

-The SETGD command closes out edits on one Global Directory and opens edits on another.
+The SETGD command closes edits on one Global Directory and opens edits on another.

 The format of the SETGD command is:

 .. parsed-literal::
    SE\[TGD\] -F\[ILE\]=file-name \[-Q\[UIT\]\]

 The -FILE=file-name specifies a different Global Directory file.
-When you provide a file-name without a full or relative pathname GDE uses the current working directory; if the file is missing an extension, then GDE defaults the type to .gld.
+When you provide a file-name without a full or relative pathname, GDE uses the current working directory; if the file is missing an extension, then GDE defaults the type to .gld.

 The -QUIT qualifier specifies that any changes made to the current Global Directory are not written and are lost when you change Global Directories.